Sign In Register

 Safety Score

-Mayfield has an average annual temperature of 42°F (5°C).
+Mayfield has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 16°F in January while summers reach 66°F in July.
-Annual precipitation is 50.7 inches.
+The area gets 259 sunny days per year, above the national average.
+Annual precipitation totals 50.7 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 810 feet.

 Temperature